MopigamesYT/anxietymod/scenes/act1.md

 `hong({mouth:"0_neutral", eyes:"0_neutral"})`

-h: Oh hey!
-We're back here again?
+h: Hey, Sex?

 `hong({eyes:"0_neutral"})`

-n: YOUR JOB IS TO PROTECT YOUR HUMAN FROM *DANGER*
+n: YOUR JOB IS TO PROTECT YOUR DICKHEAD TO BE TOO HORNY :3

 `bb({eyes:"look", mouth:"small_lock"})`

-n: IN FACT, REPLAYING THIS GAME IS PUTTING THEM IN *DANGER* RIGHT NOW
+n: IN FACT, REPLAYING THIS GAME IS PUTTING THEM IN *BIG SEX* RIGHT NOW

-n: QUICK, WARN THEM!
+n: QUICK, UNSEX THEM!!1

 ```
 sfx("squeak");